refinedev/refine/documentation/docs/packages/data-providers/nestjs-query/index.md

 npm run codegen
 ```

-And then you can use it with hooks:

 ```simple
 `@refinedev/nestjs-query` also exports 2 utility types:
   - GetFields: Get fields from your non-list queries and mutations.